gloveboxes/contoso-sales-azure-openai-assistant/docs/docs/start-chatting.md

 2. Now, we're going to combine the data from the sales database and the tent datasheet to provide a more detailed analysis.
 Submit the following prompt:

-      **Show sales of tents by region and include a brief description in the table about each tent.**
+      **Show sales of BACKPACKING TENTS by region and include a brief description in the table about each tent.**

 #### Create an Excel File